 Forget about results, showing your work or seeking permission and approval.
 The ability to draw is not a package that you wait for and it suddenly arrives in the mail.
 It’s a lovely, learning adventure that requires you to slow down, look around, focus on one thing, stare at it and record bits of it with lines, shapes, colors and textures.
 Do this often enough and you’re drawing.

-Join my mailing list for more drawing and illustrated journaling tips and receive a free copy of my ebook, How to Use Play & Imagination to Energize Your Creative Life.
+Join my mailing list for more drawing and illustrated journaling tips and receive a free copy of my ebook to help you on your way.